bukka/php-crypto/docs/kdf.md

 The implementing method can throw `KDFException` with code

-- `MACException::DERIVATION_FAILED` - the derivation failed
+- `KDFException::DERIVATION_FAILED` - the derivation failed
-- `MACException::PASSWORD_LENGTH_INVALID` - if the password length
+- `KDFException::PASSWORD_LENGTH_INVALID` - if the password length
 exceeds C INT_MAX

 #### `KDF::getLength()`